BornAgainCoder7/schema-generator/README.md

 Philosophy

-This tool was created to keep things simple, clear, and ready to use in a real-world business setting — without the clutter of modern frontend bloat.
+This tool was created to keep things simple, clear, and ready to use in a real-world business setting, without the clutter of modern frontend bloat.

 Just one HTML file.
 One CSS file.
 No frameworks.
-Practical code, clean output, and it just works.
+Practical code, clean output, and it works.

-For the fun of it.
+For the joy of it.
 For business.
 For the Kingdom.